 Graphic designers can synthesize abstract ideas in images; however, they cannot take images from their heads one after the other as if they were pigeons coming out from the hat of a magician.

-A designer has to gather information, investigate, analyze, to submerge into the problem of design to get the optimal way to communicate the appropriate message to the right audience.
+A designer gathers information, investigates, analyzes, to submerge into the problem of design to get the optimal way to communicate the appropriate message to the right audience.

 For this, the designer needs your help as the client.
 If you hire one, you are not hiring him to make some drawings the way you want to.
 You’re hiring him to think, to help you with a communication problem.

-Just do a self-analysis, what do you really want?
-Do you want a logo or you want your audience to recognize you and have an image that stands out?
-Do you really want a website or you want to reach more people, that they find you and they buy what you sell?
+Just does a self-analysis, what do you really want?
+Do you want a logo, or do you want your audience to recognize you and have an image that stands out?
+Do you really want a website, or do you want to reach more people, that they find you and they buy what you sell?